thenotshyshyshy/Reference-Aware-Image-Harmonization/README.md

-This is the official code of the ACM MM'23 oral paper: Reference-Aware Image Harmonization.
+This is the official code of the Neural Networks 2025 paper: Reference-Aware Image Harmonization.

 ## Preparation